FOREX-Aussie at 2-wk low as inflation data opens door to rate cut

 once is going up, the way the European situation is developing."

-would consider cutting the 4.25 percent cash rate at its May 1
+consider cutting the 4.25 percent cash rate at its May 1 policy

 The euro struggled to make much headway, having suffered a